mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 * All statements within an explicit read-only transaction (`START TRANSACTION READ ONLY`)
 * `SHOW` statements except `SHOW MASTER STATUS`

-The list of supported built-in fuctions can be found [here](../../query_classifier/qc_sqlite/builtin_functions.c).
+The list of supported built-in functions can be found [here](../../query_classifier/qc_sqlite/builtin_functions.c).

 ### Routing to every session backend